geotools/geotools/docs/user/library/render/style.rst

 * graphic-resize(true): Stretches the graphic below a label to fit the label size.
 Possible values are 'stretch', 'proportional'.

-* group (false) If true, geometries with the same labels are grouped and considered a single entity to be labeled.
+* group (false) If true, geometries with the same labels are grouped and considered a single entity to be labelled.
 This allows to avoid or control repeated labels

 * labelAllGroup(false) When false,  only the biggest geometry in a group is labelled (the biggest is obtained by merging, when possible, the original geometries).
 When true, also the smaller items in the group are labeled.
 Works only on lines at the moment.